Add a "Notify these users:" option when creating and updating isses.

 - a box "Watchers" below "Related issues" contaning the current watchers with a delete icon for each one,

 - inside the "Watchers" box an Add link which displays a dropdown list with all project members and an Add button on the right of the list.

 What do you think?

-#8 Updated by Maxim Krušina about 10 years ago
+#8 Updated by Maxim Krušina over 10 years ago

 Thomas Löber> I think this is good idea.There should be also new user rights:

 Also, is enough to use registered users for watch, or also create watch for non-registered users by adding them not from select by directly typing email into add filed?
 Watched users can be divided into Registered and non registered (registered will be chosen from select box, non-registered by typing email adress into text field).
 It's just my idea, I think that our company will be happy with watching for registered users inly, what others think?